MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-800.md

 ms.custom: ""

 ---
-# Install Microsoft R Server 8.0.0 on Hadoop
+# Install Microsoft R Server 8.0 on Hadoop

-This article explains how to install version 8.0.0 of Microsoft R Server on a Hadoop cluster.
+This article explains how to install version 8.0 of Microsoft R Server on a Hadoop cluster.

 ## Recommendations for installation

-For a first-time installation of Microsoft R Server 8, we recommend [installing Microsoft R Server version 8.0.5](rserver-install-hadoop-805.md) instead of 8.0.0.
-The 8.0.5 installer performs more system verification, installation, and configuration steps.
-Version 8.0.5 also includes the Generally Available (GA) version of rxSpark.
-If you already have 8.0.0 and would like to upgrade, see [Uninstall Microsoft R Server to upgrade to a newer version](rserver-install-uninstall-upgrade.md) for instructions.
+For a first-time installation of Microsoft R Server, we recommend [installing Microsoft R Server 2016](rserver-install-hadoop-805.md) instead.
+In R Server 2016, the installer performs more system verification, installation, and configuration steps.
+Several new features and enhancements are [new in this release](notes/r-server-notes.md).
+To upgrade, see [Uninstall Microsoft R Server to upgrade to a newer version](rserver-install-uninstall-upgrade.md) for instructions.

 We recommend installing R Server on all nodes of the cluster to avoid Hadoop queuing up jobs on nodes that don't actually have R. Although the task will eventually get reassigned to a node that has R, you will see errors from the worker node and experience unnecessary delay while waiting for the error to resolve.